MagEpub/github.io/README.md

     document.getElementById("demo").innerHTML = time;
     </script>

-<p>This site is for testing and will be updated frequently and broken frequently</p>
+<p>This site is for testing and will be updated frequently and broken frequently.
+The raw js time changes every time the page is reloaded</p>

   </body>
 </html>